Adamsky94/Blitz_Bikes/README.md

 ##### Bugs

 - On logging in the page does not import CSS and JS | Fix: Modified filepaths in code.
+- Validating code: Enter site button can't be descendant on anchor element | Fix: Removing button element, having a 'button' class on the 'a' element.
 - Background image zooms-in when zooming in on website with ctrl + | Fix: Background image was tied to a div element rather than the body of the page.
 Removed from div, added image to body.
 - Manually being able to enter letters when not using the DatePicker overriding it. | Fix: Changed input type text->number, added same min-max value pair as in DatePicker Script.
 - Review content not updating when modifying category_name or username in database. | Fix: Created relation between the tables and storing these two values ObjectId rather than the String value.
 Updates reflected now in the reviews.